 -When you rinsed out the bleach, did you shampoo not once, but twice?
 ANY bleach residue on the hair can mess up your results and make your color splotchy.
 Give it an extra wash just to make sure you've got a squeaky clean canvas.

--When you rinsed, did you skip the conditioner?
+-When you rinsed out the bleach, did you skip the conditioner?
 SKIP THE CONDITIONER.
-You can condition after you color it.
+You can condition later, after you color it.
 Conditioner has lipids in it (waxes and/or oils) and these can block the absorption of non-oxidative color.
 Yes, it will probably be tangly when you get them out of the bowl.
 Just blow dry those out.
 Seriously.
 Your blow dryer can detangle hair.
 Try it.

 -Did you dry the hair before you applied color?
 Dry the hair.
 Some directions suggest applying on damp hair, but in my experience, this almost always leads to diluted color that isn't as vibrant or long lasting.
 It doesn't hurt anything to apply it to dry hair and it gives better results, so just do that.